 Travel Nurse Tax Tips

-To finish the Travel Nurse Tax Guide, here are 6 Travel Nurse Tax Tips that should help you in your travel nursing journey.
-If after these Travel Nurse Tax Tips, you still have any questions can help please check the IRS guide on travel expenses here
+To finish the Travel Nurse Tax Guide, here are 6 Travel Nurse Tax Tips.
+If you still have any questions, please check the IRS guide on travel expenses here

 - Keep hard copies of all contracts and paperwork.
 Make sure you have paperwork proving your start and end dates to prove temporary work

 - Maintain a mileage Log and keep all your receipts

 - Don’t work in one location for more than 12 months in a 24 Month period.
 This will demonstrate to the IRS that you’ve abandoned your Tax Home

 - If you rent out your primary residence while traveling, it may impact your eligibility for Tax-Free Stipends

 - Get a regular PRN job in your tax home and if the income is substantial enough you don’t have to prove your financial obligation in the tax home.
 Criteria 1 and 3

 - Just like how the travel nurse tax guide is just a travel nurse tax guide, these Travel Nurse Tax Tips are just Tips.
 If you have any concerns, do yourself a favor and hire a Tax Professional.
 By allowing a CPA to file for you, you can very possibly save more money and lessen the risk of an audit